realmohsin/notes/ts.md

 - strictNullChecks - With this on, TypeScript will automatically warn us any time a variable could be null or undefined.
 This will help us avoid the dreaded Cannot read property of undefined errors.

-- noImplicitThis - If we ever try to access the this variable on an object or class, TypeScript will warn us to make a type annotation so we know what properties we can expect to find on this.

-- strictPropertyInitialization - This flag warns us if any of our class properties aren't initialized in the constructor.
-That would mean that the property is undefined, which could lead to unexpected bugs.

 `esModuleInterop`: true
 This flag makes it much easier to use code from both the CommonJS and the ES Modules system.
 This is often necessary when working with packages from NPM.
 It adds a small bit of code to our JavaScript output, but saves a lot of headaches.